amaramdotme/A10_Corp-terraform/docs/USER_MANUAL.md

 ## 6) Troubleshooting

+- **“PolicyDefinitionNotFound”**: Ensure the Policy Definition exists in Azure (or use the generic Display Name lookup).
 - **“subscription ID could not be determined”**: Ensure you have run `source .env`.
 - **Key Vault access denied**: Verify the `Key Vault Secrets User` role assignment and that your default provider targets the `sub-root` subscription.
+- **Trivy Failures**: Check GitHub Actions logs.
+Use `# trivy:ignore:AVD-AZU-XXXX` for intentional exceptions (like public ingress).
 - **State locking**: If a state is locked, verify no GitHub Actions are running before manually breaking the lease in the Azure portal.

 ---